tombl/ventbot/help/verification.md

 title: message verification
 ---

-Every message sent through ventbot has a verification hash.
+Every message sent through ventbot has a verification hash which ties it back to its author.
+The hash accessible in Discord via right click/long press on the message > Apps > verify.

-This hash is derived from a unique token stored on the venters device, as well as the name they're using.
+This hash is a value non-reversibly derived from:
+• a unique token stored on the venters device.
+• the name they're using.

-This mechanism is designed for the sake of eliminating ventbot impersonation, because the hash of a message sent by an impersonator will be different to that of a message by the original venter.
+This mechanism is designed for the sake of eliminating ventbot impersonation, because **the hash of a message sent by an impersonator will be different to that of a message by the original venter**.

 For example, these factors will change the message's hash:
 • Which device the message is sent from.